 Jewellery, specifically necklaces and bracelets, should not be worn to school.
 However, children are permitted to wear small stud earrings and a watch.
 We would ask that hair is kept tidy and where long, is tied back.
-Hair accessories should complement the school uniform in colour and hair styles should be unobtrusive.
+Hair accessories should complement the school uniform in colour and hair styles should be practical and suitable for school.